 - Urinary albumin test.
-This test can detect the blood protein albumin in your urine.
+This test can detect a blood protein called albumin in urine.
 Typically, the kidneys don't filter albumin out of the blood.
-Too much of the protein in your urine can indicate poor kidney function.
+Too much albumin in your urine can mean that the kidneys aren't working well.

 - Albumin/creatinine ratio.
 Creatinine is a chemical waste product that healthy kidneys filter out of the blood.
-The albumin/creatinine ratio — a measure of how much albumin is in a urine sample relative to how much creatinine there is — provides another indication of kidney function.
+The albumin/creatinine ratio measures how much albumin compared to creatinine is in a urine sample.
+It shows how well the kidneys are working.

 - Glomerular filtration rate (GFR).
-The measure of creatinine in a blood sample may be used to estimate how quickly the kidneys filter blood (glomerular filtration rate).
-A low filtration rate indicates poor kidney function.
+The measure of creatinine in a blood sample may be used to see how quickly the kidneys filter blood.
+This is called the glomerular filtration rate.
+A low rate means the kidneys aren't working well.

 - Kidney biopsy.
-Your doctor may recommend a kidney biopsy to take a sample of kidney tissue.
-You'll be given a numbing medication (local anesthetic).
-Then your doctor will use a thin needle to remove small pieces of kidney tissue for examination under a microscope.
+This is a procedure to take a sample of kidney tissue to be studied in a lab.
+It involves a numbing medicine called a local anesthetic.
+A thin needle is used to remove small pieces of kidney tissue.

-The first step in treating diabetic nephropathy is to treat and control your diabetes and high blood pressure (hypertension).
-This includes diet, lifestyle changes, exercise and prescription medications.
-With good management of your blood sugar and hypertension, you may prevent or delay kidney dysfunction and other complications.
+The first step in treating diabetic nephropathy is to treat and control diabetes and high blood pressure.
+Treatment includes diet, lifestyle changes, exercise and prescription medicines.
+Controlling blood sugar and blood pressure might prevent or delay kidney issues and other complications.

-In the early stages of diabetic nephropathy, your treatment plan may include medications to manage the following:
+In the early stages of diabetic nephropathy, your treatment might include medicines to manage the following:

-- Blood pressure control.
-Medications called angiotensin-converting enzyme (ACE) inhibitors and angiotensin 2 receptor blockers (ARBs) are used to treat high blood pressure.
+- Blood pressure.
+Medicines called angiotensin-converting enzyme (ACE) inhibitors and angiotensin 2 receptor blockers (ARBs) are used to treat high blood pressure.

 - High cholesterol.
-Cholesterol-lowering drugs called statins are used to treat high cholesterol and reduce protein in the urine.
+Cholesterol-lowering drugs called statins are used to treat high cholesterol and lower the amount of protein in urine.

 - Kidney scarring.
-Finerenone (Kerendia) disrupts molecular activity believed to cause inflammation and tissue scarring in diabetic nephropathy.
-Research has shown that the drug may reduce the risk of kidney function decline, kidney failure, cardiovascular death, nonfatal heart attacks and hospitalization for heart failure in adults with chronic kidney disease associated with type 2 diabetes.
+Finerenone (Kerendia) might help reduce tissue scarring in diabetic nephropathy.
+Research has shown that the medicine might lower the risk of kidney failure.
+It also may lower the risk of dying from heart disease, having heart attacks and needing to go to a hospital to treat heart failure in adults with chronic kidney disease linked to type 2 diabetes.

 Treatment for advanced diabetic nephropathy

-If your disease progresses to kidney failure (end-stage kidney disease), your doctor will likely discuss options for care focused on either replacing the function of your kidneys or making you more comfortable.
+For kidney failure, also called end-stage kidney disease, treatment focuses on either replacing the work of your kidneys or making you more comfortable.
 Options include:

-- Kidney dialysis.
-This treatment removes waste products and extra fluid from your blood.
-The two main types of dialysis are hemodialysis and peritoneal dialysis.
-In the first, more common method, you may need to visit a dialysis center and be connected to an artificial kidney machine about three times a week, or you may have dialysis done at home by a trained caregiver.
+Kidney dialysis.
+This treatment removes waste products and extra fluid from the blood.
+Hemodialysis filters blood outside the body using a machine that does the work of the kidneys.
+For hemodialysis, you might need to visit a dialysis center about three times a week.
+Or you might have dialysis done at home by a trained caregiver.
 Each session takes 3 to 5 hours.
-The second method may be done at home as well.

 Potential future treatments